-ONE MATCH FROM NORDEN’S PAST WILL BE LOOKED AT EACH WEEK.
-THIS WEEK WE LOOK AT A FIXTURE IN JULY 2006.
+ONE MATCH FROM NORDEN’S PAST WILL BE LOOKED AT FROM TIME TO TIME.
+THIS WEEK WE LOOK AT A FIXTURE IN AUGUST 2004.

 SHANNON Mascarenhas picked up a seasonal best 7-39 as CLL leaders Norden scored a comfortable win at Stand.

 And there to see him do it was his father Malik who had driven up from Cardiff where he had been watching his other son Dimitri play for Hampshire against Glamorgan, while on a visit from his home in Australia.

 The Norden opening bowler had gone through a spell in which he had captured only one wicket in each of five matches before he took three in a home match against Milnrow.

 Shannon said ‘It was a lean spell, but I wasn’t too worried.
 I felt I was bowling better than at the start of the season when I took quite a few wickets, and I knew that if I kept the pressure on at one end Asif would get the wickets from the other end